-Young drivers aged 17–24 years of age are twice as likely to be involved in fatal crashes than drivers aged between 25–59 years of age.
+Young drivers aged 17-24 years are one and a half times as likely to be involved in fatal crashes as drivers aged 25-59 years.
 That's why the Queensland Government introduced new laws to change the licensing system for young drivers.

 The changes that have been introduced since July 2007 include:

 - The minimum learner age was lowered to 16 years of age and the learner licence period was extended to a minimum period of one year.

 - Learner drivers under 25 years of age must gain 100 hours of certified supervised driving experience recorded in a learner logbook before being eligible to apply for a provisional licence.
 Note: Learner drivers and their supervisors may choose to use the online electronic logbook* system that has been developed by RACQ to record the required 100 hours driving experience.

 - Mobile phone use, including hands-free, blue-tooth accessories and loud-speaker functions, has been restricted for learner and P1 licence holders under 25 years of age.